scleeza/pdf_clustering/README.md

 # PDF extraction and visualization

-☑️ 1.
+☑️ ## 1.
 Import Data

-    * 1.Import from folder: using pypdf2 to conduct text extraction, might not be accurate but quite fast.
+   1 Import from folder: using pypdf2 to conduct text extraction, might not be accurate but quite fast.
-    * 2.Import from file: read csv/pickle type files that have include text data inside.
+   2 Import from file: read csv/pickle type files that have include text data inside.

 ☑️ 2.
 Data Preparation
     * 1.Including clean puncatuation, remove stop word, and lemmatization.
     * 2.Tokenization( considering bigrams).